 You may also hear the goofy-sounding iaah (hee haw).

-Ein Schwein (a pig) provides another combination of sounds that makes it entertaining and useful while learning about German.
-To start, the snort sound is presented as schnauben.
+Ein Schwein (a pig) provides another combination of sounds that makes it entertaining and useful while learning about German animal sounds.
+To start, the snort sound is schnauben.

 Pigs squeal when they’re afraid, so to represent that you can use the quieksen sound.

-Since pigs make so many noises, it’s worth mentioning that many of these sounds can be used for other animals as well.
-That stated, the grunt we often hear from pigs sounds like grunzen, which is useful as a verb as well.
+Since pigs make so many noises, it’s worth mentioning that many of these sounds can be used for other animals as well—like this one.
+The grunt we often hear from pigs sounds like grunzen in German, which is useful as a verb as well.